heitornolla/Analysis-of-Voter-Abstention-through-Clustering/README.md

 # **Technologies Used**

-Pandas for Data Cleaning, Scikit-learn for Encoding and Clustering
+Pandas for Data Cleaning, Scikit-learn for Encoding and Clustering, KModes for the final Clustering